AioniosLykos/Data-Analysis-Project/README.md

--To make this inclusive of different type of people(men, women, old, young) and their goals(losing body fat, gaining body fat, maintaining), I will analyze everything depending on different calorie budget groups when creating my report.
+-To make this inclusive of different types of people(men, women, old, young) and their goals(losing body fat, gaining body fat, maintaining), I will analyze everything depending on different calorie budget groups when creating my report.

 Note that some values of certain items are changed since this data has been collected.
 (I verified (: )